 The fellow must be enrolled as a graduate-level student from one of Mississippi’s public or private higher education institutions and receiving course credit for the fellowship.
 A minimum of three (3) years of professional experience in a higher education or health system setting is also required.
 Ideal candidates are highly motivated and results-oriented, with a strong demonstrated interest in diversity and inclusion.Fellows working full-time are strongly encouraged to obtain permission or approved leave from their current employer.
 Please note that there is no guarantee of permanent employment at UMMC upon completion of the fellowship period.

-If you are interested in this opportunity, please submit the following documents to email@example.com by July 1, 2020.
-In the subject line, please write “Fellowship Opportunity – Your Name”
+If you are interested in this opportunity, please submit the following documents to firstname.lastname@example.org by the due dates listed for the semester you intend to apply.
+In the subject line, please write “Fellowship Opportunity – Your Name.”